MostafaTahboub/Mastering-JavaScript-in-20-Days/README.md

 You can explore the daily challenges and exercises to improve your proficiency in JavaScript. this page has resources to help you learning JS.

 ## Overview
-- **Purpose:** to delve deeper into the JavaScript language and become proficient.
+- **Purpose:** delve deeper into the JavaScript language and become proficient.
 - **Duration**: 20 Days